tjvc/tjvc.github.io/_posts/2017-04-23-use-znc-with-a-domain-name-and-SSL.md

 $ sudo certbot --apache
 ```

-Certbot will then ask you to specify which domain you want to issue a certificate for, to provide a contact email address, and to choose whether you want to enable both HTTP and HTTPS access or to redirect all requests to HTTPS (I'd recommend the latter).
+Certbot will then ask you to specify which domain name you want to issue a certificate for, to provide a contact email address, and to choose whether you want to enable both HTTP and HTTPS access or to redirect all requests to HTTPS (I'd recommend the latter).
 This will create and enable an Apache configuration file (`/etc/apache2/sites-available/000-default-le-ssl.conf`) with the required SSL configuration directives.
 If you choose to redirect all requests to HTTPS, Certbot will also update your default Apache configuration file (`/etc/apache2/sites-available/000-default.conf`) to enable this.

 Once the certificate files have been installed for Apache, we need to concatenate them in a single file in the ZNC directory (which, for me, is in the home directory of the `znc` user).